The Hidden Dangers Of Passive Investing

 How Crowded Is Passive Investing?

-According to Morningstar, “active U.S. equity funds have had outflows in every year since 2006 with roughly equivalent inflows into passive funds during that time.”
-Figure 1 shows the cumulative inflows and outflows of active and passive equity funds since mid 2009.
-This trend continued through the end of 2019, when active-managed funds experienced $204 billion of outflows while passive funds attracted $163 billion of inflows.
+According to Morningstar, "active U.S. equity funds have had outflows in every year since 2006 with roughly equivalent inflows into passive funds during that time."
+Figure 1 shows the cumulative inflows and outflows of active and passive equity funds since mid-2009.
+This trend continued through the end of 2019 when active-managed funds experienced $204 billion of outflows while passive funds attracted $163 billion of inflows.

 Figure 1: Cumulative Flows for Active Vs. Passive Equity Funds